-Description: GPlayer.exe is located in a subfolder of "C:\Program Files".
+Description: GPlayer.exe is not essential for Windows and will often cause problems.
+GPlayer.exe is located in a subfolder of "C:\Program Files".

 It is not a Windows system file.
-The process starts when Windows starts (see Registry key: HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run, HKEY_USERS\.DEFAULT\Software\Microsoft\Windows\CurrentVersion\Run).
+The process starts when Windows starts (see Registry key: DEFAULT\Run, Run).
 The file is digitally signed.
-GPlayer.exe is able to monitor applications and record inputs.
-Therefore the technical security rating is 36% dangerous, however also read the users reviews.
+It is a Verisign signed file.
+The program is not visible.
+GPlayer.exe is able to monitor applications and record keyboard and mouse inputs.
+Therefore the technical security rating is 36% dangerous, however you should also read the user reviews.

 Recommended: Identify GPlayer.exe related errors